sibala/System-och-integration-FSU24D/11-lecture/README.md

-# Authentication and Pseudocode for the assignment
+# Authentication and Pseudo Code for the assignment

 ## Try implementing authentication in your ecommerce project, if time allows.
 (Not Obligatory)
 The ecommerce-api is updated with 4 new endpoinst for managing authentication